What is a Raft Foundation?

 Combined footings could be classified generally under the following categories:(Types of Raft Foundation)

 - Strap Foundation

 - Common Types of Raft Foundations

-raft foundations are usually used with soil which has a low bearing capacity.
-A brief overview of the principles of combined footings is given in as per below figure, followed by a more detailed discussion on raft foundations.
+raft foundations are usually used with soil that has a low bearing capacity.
+A brief overview of the principles of combined footings is given in as per the below figure, followed by a more detailed discussion on raft foundations.